 A: Make the message loud and clear, you don’t always get what you want.
 Communicate to the child that “Whether you feel happy or unhappy doesn’t affect the world one bit.
 You may as well be happy”.

-As a parent one can do some of these things:
+As a parent one can do one of these things:

 - Calm yourself – don’t join in.
 Screaming would ruin everything.
 Giving reasons does not work either.